Vyral/base-template/_posts/2022-02-14-i-can-help-you-protest-your-assessed-value.md

 {% include excerpt.html %}

 It’s almost that time of year when property tax bills are due, but you may think your property tax bill is too high.
-COVID could have had an impact on your home’s value, and you can protest it. **You have until the end of March to file your complaint.** You will need to go on the Franklin County Auditor’s [website](https://www.franklincountyauditor.com/){: target="_blank" rel="noopener"}to fill out an application form and provide all necessary documentation.
+COVID could have had an impact on your home’s value, and you can protest it. **You have until the end of March to file your complaint.** You will need to go on the Franklin County Auditor’s <u>[website](https://www.franklincountyauditor.com/){: target="_blank" rel="noopener"}</u> to fill out an application form and provide all necessary documentation.
 If you need assistance with the process, I’ve personally filed a complaint and got my taxes reduced, and I’d love to help you do the same.&nbsp;

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.